samc0de/Grokking-System-Design/basics/sql-vs-nosql.md

   - Horizontally scalable (across multiple servers); but it can be challenging and time-consuming.
 - NoSQL
   - Horizontablly scalable (by adding more servers) and cheap.
+  - Eventual consistency, or the BASE properties (in contrast to the ACID)

 ### ACID
 - Atomicity, consistency, isolation, durability